VedantRGosavi/jarvis/README.md

 ## Prerequisites

 - SQLite3 (command-line tool)
-- PHP with SQLite extension (for running example code)
+- PHP 8.1+ with SQLite extension
+- cURL extension for PHP (for data import scripts)

 ## Working with the Databases